CivicActions/civicactions.com/src/content/distributed-government.md

 ---
 path: /distributed-government
 type: page
-title: "Quickly Shifting to Distributed Teams in Government"
+title: "Free Webinar: Quickly Shifting to Distributed Teams in Government"
-subtitle: "Interactive sessions to help agencies quickly adapt to remote / telework in response to COVID-19"
+subtitle: "Helping government teams work effectively together while physically apart"
 ---

-#### For Government Executives

-Learn how to facilitate remote executive-style meetings, foster trust and accountability, coordinate work among team members, and keep communications and operations running smoothly.
+#### Special session for government executives

+Learn how to:
+* Facilitate remote executive-style meetings
+* Foster trust and accountability
+* Coordinate work among team members
+* Keep communications and operations running smoothly

 This "fireside chat" -style presentation is exclusively for executives in government.
 Bring your questions and concerns and we will address them specifically.